Exec vs Attach: Interacting with Containers

 • Target: Connects your terminal’s standard input/output/error to the primary process (PID 1).

-• Danger: If you hit Ctrl+C, you send SIGINT to PID 1, killing the container.
+• Danger: If you hit Ctrl+C, you send SIGINT to PID 1, killing the container (turning off the engine).

-• Escape: Use Ctrl+P then Ctrl+Q to detach without killing.
+• Escape: Use Ctrl+P then Ctrl+Q to gently step out of the driver’s seat and detach without killing the container.

 2. docker exec (The Sidecar)